 The damage caused by water entering your building would be extensive and costly to repair.
 If structural damage isn't spotted in time for adequate repairs to be completed, it might significantly lower the value of your property.
 With a proper waterproofing system in place, the likelihood of water seepage is greatly reduced.

 Advantages Of Waterproofing

-- Protects against the growth of mould, mildew, and deterioration
+- Prevents the spread of fungi, mildew, and degradation

 Brick Bat Coba Method